Miale Social Development Programmes

 Miale aims to help and support children who face a life of child prostitution, drug abuse and drug trafficking to rise out of poverty and take charge of their lives.

-Miale Scholarships are available to those primary school children who attain the best grades in Class 8.
-The programme enables them to join the Secondary schools in their area and pays school fees, provides school uniform, food, etc. For the children with lower marks they have access to vocational training where they can acquire new skills of their own choice.
-There are currently 36 children in secondary school and 4 undertaking vocational training.
+Miale Scholarships are available to primary school children attaining the best grades in Class 8.
+The programme enables them to join the Secondary schools in their area and pays school fees, provides school uniform, food, etc. The children with lower marks can access vocational training and acquire new skills.
+The Miale Apprenticeship Programme helps young adults who have a specific interest in fashion and design, hair dressing, mechanics, etc. to take part in vocational training.
+For those taking part in the 18 month apprenticeship programme run by Johari Designs they can further develop their skills through employment with Johari Designs.

 Case Studies and Stories